-The Department of Justice has taken a clear position that Title III applies to the online presence of public accommodations as well.
-The bottom line is that if people without disabilities can use a website, then it would be an act of discrimination to have barriers in place that prevents people from using it.
+The Department of Justice (DOJ) makes clear that establishing Title III also applies to public online accommodations.
+Title III states if people without disabilities can use a website, it is discrimination to have barriers in place that prevents people from using it.
 Section 508 targets website accessibility stating “all website content be accessible to people with disabilities.”4

-Already Meeting ADA Requirements?
+Already Meeting ADA Compliance?
 Shout It from the Rooftops

 If digital accessibility is a recent improvement, these companies should be eager to let the public know what they’ve done to make their online experience even better.